riceissa/simple-website-darkmode/README.md

 For defining your darkmode color scheme, you have two choices.

-Option A: In your CSS, you can define all of your colors using [`light-dark()`](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/light-dark).
+Option A (recommended): In your CSS, you can define all of your colors using [`light-dark()`](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/light-dark).
 Your CSS will look like:

 ```css